 Swarthmore College is a coeducational institution founded in 1864 by members of the Religious Society of Friends.
 It occupies approximately 425 acres of privately-owned land predominantly in the borough of Swarthmore in Delaware County, Pennsylvania.
-There are approximately 1,647 undergraduate students enrolled for the 2019 - 2020 academic year with approximately 50% occupying College housing.
-There are 1016 non-student personnel employed on campus in a full-time capacity.
+There were approximately 1,650 undergraduate students enrolled for the 2022-23 academic year with approximately 98% occupying College housing.
+There are 1,016 nonstudent personnel employed on campus in a full-time capacity.